Language

 What is the Pre-Evaluation?

 The Pre-Evaluation is a placement test, not a pass-fail exam.
 You do not pass or fail it.
-You sit it, receive a score out of 100, and the score determines which KIIP stage you are assigned to.
+You sit it, receive a score out of 100 made up of a written (필기) score and an oral (구술) score, and the combined result determines which KIIP stage you are assigned to.
+The oral score also independently sets the lowest band: if your oral score is under 3, you are placed at Stage 0 regardless of your written score.

 You register for the Pre-Evaluation at kiiptest.org, operated by the Korea Immigration Foundation.
 Your class registration through socinet.go.kr (사회통합정보망) comes after your stage is confirmed.